coolzhao/Geo-SAM/README.md

 #### Activate Geo SAM Plugin

-After restarting QGIS, you may go to the `Plugins` menu, select `Manage and Install Plugins`, under `Installed`, you may find the `Geo SAM` plugin, check it to activate the plugin.
+After restarting QGIS, you may go to the `Plugins` menu, select `Manage and Install Plugins`, and under `Installed`, you may find the `Geo SAM` plugin; check it to activate the plugin.

 ![active geo sam](assets/Active_geo_sam.png)